M64GitHub/zig64/README.md

 # C64 MOS6510 Emulator Core in Zig

 A **Commodore 64 MOS6510 emulator core** written in **Zig**, designed for accuracy, efficiency, and seamless integration into C64-based projects.
-This emulator provides cycle-accurate execution, video synchronization for PAL and NTSC, and SID register monitoring, making it ideal for real-time SID interaction, analysis, and execution of C64 programs.
+This emulator provides cycle-accurate execution, video synchronization for PAL and NTSC systems via rasterbeam emulation, and SID register monitoring, making it ideal for analysis of SID interacting programs, and the execution of C64 programs in general.

 It serves as the **computational core of a C64 system**, making it suitable for a range of applications, from testing and debugging C64 software to powering SID music playback engines like [zigreSID](https://github.com/M64GitHub/zigreSID).